Posted on Sep 26, 2019

 With SecurityScorecard’s continuous monitoring capabilities and security ratings system that uses an A-F scale, our platform enables corporate counsel and outside counsel to help protect against cyber attacks.
 Additionally, the long-tail data we collect provides documentation that can assist legal counsel when looking for evidence that proves control effectiveness.

 Our platform enables organizations to engage with internal stakeholders across the enterprise, providing a common language for discussing risk and security posture.
 Using our detailed reporting capabilities, organizations can gain insight into their own risks as well as potential vendor risks.
 For example, organizations with a D or F rating are five times more likely to experience a data breach.
 Legal counsel can use these ratings to proactively address risks and mitigate legal or compliance-based liabilities.

-Moreover, in-house counsel should formulate contractual language aligning with our thirteen factors and use the risk ratings as key performance indicators for vendor contracts.
+Moreover, in-house counsel should formulate contractual language aligning with our ten groups of factors and use the risk ratings as key performance indicators for vendor contracts.
 By using our factors as part of vendor contracts, corporate or outside counsel can more effectively meet the ABA vendor contract requirements.

 Finally, organizations using our Atlas platform can better manage the complex compliance requirements necessary for proving a robust cybersecurity program.
 Our machine-learning capabilities align vendor questionnaire responses to the publicly available information gathered by our platform to provide immediate verification of controls, alerting organizations to potential risks arising from vendor control weaknesses.

 Check out our list of 3 top third party risk management (TPRM) challenges, and the actions you can take to bolster your program.
 Learn more.